-The peppermint gum is commonly found in south-eastern parts of Australia and grows to about 30 metres in height.
+The peppermint gum (also known as Eucalyptus Radiata) is commonly found in south-eastern parts of Australia and grows to about 30 metres in height.

 Indigenous Australians used peppermint gum as a tonic for gastro-intestinal symptoms.
 When mixed with water, the gum was taken internally to calm the stomach and used as a health tonic.
 The leaves were also used to make tea to treat fevers.